Gestures: Focus on Performance (Part 3 of 5)

 For standing interviews, keep your arms by your side or, even better, in front of your torso.
 Avoid hugging your body in any way and resist the temptation to place your hands in your pockets.

-As I mentioned in Monday’s article on energy, there’s an easy shortcut to bringing your natural gestures to a media interview.
+As I mentioned in my previous post on energy, there’s an easy shortcut to bringing your natural gestures to a media interview.
 Just speak at a slightly higher volume than usual, say 10 or 15 percent louder.
 It’s often enough to help re-animate your frozen hands and bring out your inner Pesci.

 You can find the other four elements of body language here: Energy, Eye Contact, Posture, Voice